Click here to view a Future Energy Systems organizational chart.

 Assistant Director

-Kenneth Tam joined FES as Communications Associate in 2017, and was appointed Communications Manager in 2019.
-He originally came to the University of Alberta in 2014 to serve as Communications Coordinator for the Alberta Land Institute.
+Kenneth Tam joined FES as Communications Associate in 2017, was appointed Communications Manager in 2019, and Assistant Director in 2023.
+He came to the University of Alberta in 2014 to serve as Communications Coordinator for the Alberta Land Institute.
 His past experience includes service as Communications Consultant for Kitchener–Waterloo Member of Parliament Peter Braid, and as a Balsillie Fellow at the Centre for International Governance Innovation, working for Canada’s former Ambassador and Permanent Representative to the United Nations, Paul Heinbecker.
-Hailing from Newfoundland, he holds a Masters degree in history and is a novelist with extensive and award-winning experience in the Canadian publishing industry.
+Hailing from Newfoundland, he holds a Masters degree in history and is an award-winning novelist with extensive experience in the Canadian publishing industry.

 Valerie Miller, PhD

-Valerie Miller completed her PhD in land reclamation at the University of Alberta in 2019, working at a diamond mine in northern Canada to build soils using mine waste.
-During her PhD program she was a teaching assistant, primary instructor and community volunteer coordinator, and a volunteer with various science outreach organizations including Telus World of Science, Nature Kids, Let’s Talk Science, and Alberta Envirothon.
+Valerie Miller (she/her) holds a PhD in land reclamation from the University of Alberta, which focused on building soils using mine waste at a diamond mine in northern Canada.
+During her PhD program she was a teaching assistant, primary instructor, community volunteer coordinator, and a volunteer with various science outreach organizations including TELUS World of Science - Edmonton, Nature Kids, Let’s Talk Science, and Alberta Envirothon.
 She was a founding member of the Future Energy Systems Peers in Research Communication (PIRC) group.

 Research Communications Coordinator

-Elyse Dzenick received her bachelors in communications from MacEwan University.
+Elyse Dzenick holds a BCS from MacEwan University.
 She is an experienced communicator, having spent time in the agency and nonprofit worlds.
-Her experience in performing arts, public relations and economic development lend a unique perspective to her communications work and related projects.
+Her experience in performing arts, public relations, and economic development provide a unique perspective to her communications work and related projects.
 She joined FES in December 2022.

-As Research Communications Coordinator, Elyse supports all communications efforts and initiatives, from liaising and events to writing and editing FES research stories.
+As Research Communications Coordinator, Elyse identifies and executes stakeholder facing opportunities for researchers, including speaking and exhibiting opportunities at major industry and government events.
+She supports all communications efforts and initiatives, from liaising and events, to writing and editing FES research stories, and managing the program newsletter.

 Research